 Once you connect your Salesforce account to DocSend you’ll be able to send visit activity from any link back to Salesforce, including links created within Gmail and our browser extension.

-If you’re sending a link in a context where you’d like to keep tabs on viewers you don’t know, ex. communicating with a new business unit at a prospect company or posting a link on Twitter, you can use the “Create new Leads for unmatching emails” checkbox.
+If you’re sending a link in a context where you’d like to keep tabs on viewers you don’t know, you can use the “Create new Leads for unmatching emails” checkbox.
 This way whenever new visit activity comes from an email address that doesn’t match an existing Lead or Contact in your Salesforce, DocSend will create a new Lead for you along with their logged DocSend activity.
-This saves you a ton of time: no more manual data entry for Lead creation, plus you gain insight into who are the key parties in the conversation.

 Step 3: View DocSend Activity in Salesforce